 - To do so, create a new version by adding a folder with the new version number in the tags directory, and commit the changes.
 Preview Your Plugin

-Once the files of your plugin are uploaded to SVN, you can see your plugin in the WordPress.org plugin directory.
+After uploading your plugin files to SVN, your plugin will appear in the WordPress.org plugin directory.
 It may take a few minutes for changes to be visible to the public, but once they are, your plugin will be available for anyone to download and install!

-Step 5: Add Artwork to Your Plugin on WordPress.org
+Step 5: Upload Artwork for Your Plugin on WordPress.org

 The action of putting together artwork for your plugin or plugin page on WordPress.org is very great to make it more eye-catching and unique to users.
-WordPress has a feature whereby a theme can be customized through uploading a banner image, icon, and screenshots, thus enhancing the listing of your plugin.
+WordPress allows you to customize your plugin listing by uploading a banner image, icon, and screenshots to improve its appearance.
 These links must bear the stipulated names and also be uploaded using Subversion (SVN) just as your plugin files are.
 Here’s how to do it:

 Prepare Your Plugin Artwork